 The world of online work presents plenty of great opportunities, and many are considering freelance as an income stream that allows them to work from home.
 From money management to marketing, virtually every task falls on a freelancer’s shoulders.
 Challenges may arise since a freelancer has to wear many hats to make their freelancing career work.
 Since working online can be difficult and even risky, it’s essential to learn the most common mistakes freelancers make in order to avoid many of the biggest issues.

-Because of the lower charge for assignments, freelancers usually have to work around the clock to make sure their bills are paid at the end of the month.
+Because of the lower charge for assignments, freelancers usually have to work around the clock and do some work at home gigs to make sure their bills are paid at the end of the month.
 Although it is reasonable to charge less in the beginning while you build your freelance reputation, don’t continue to charge less after you’ve gained freelance working experience.
 If you’re unsure of how much to charge, start by visiting other freelancer profiles on freelance sites or forums to see how much they charge.
 With the information you gather, see if you can find an average hourly wage that you’re comfortable asking for and consider that along with your work experience, knowledge, skills, and working hours.
 How much do you need to make each month to at least pay for your basic necessities?

 Not Looking Over Work for Mistakes